Intelligence Community Campus-Bethesda: Early history

 The campus sits on an approximately 30-acre parcel standing atop a 150-foot bluff overlooking the Potomac River.
-The land was taken in 1945 by the government from a development firm in a condemnation action, as an expansion of the Army Map Service's facilities adjacent to the Dalecarlia Reservoir.
+The land was taken in 1945 by the government from a development firm in a condemnation action as an expansion of the Army Map Service's facilities adjacent to the Dalecarlia Reservoir.
 The facility served as headquarters of a succession of agencies: Army Map Service, U.S. Army Topographic Command, Defense Mapping Agency Hydrographic/Topographic Command, and National Geospatial-Intelligence Agency (NGA).

-Erskine Hall, named for Robert Erskine, was completed in 1946 as a five-story brick building, with an array of three flagpoles on a semicircular lawn to the east.
+Erskine Hall, named for Robert Erskine, was completed in 1946 as a five-story brick building with an array of three flagpoles on a semicircular lawn to the east.
 Abert Hall, named for John James Abert, was constructed in 1962.
 It was a five-story concrete and brick building with no windows on the upper three floors to aid in classified work.
 The Emory Building, a two-story brick building named after William H. Emory, was constructed in 1963.
 Roberdeau Hall, named after Isaac Roberdeau, was constructed in 1966 as two-story brick building with no windows.
 Maury Hall, named for Matthew Fontaine Maury, was constructed in 1988 as a three-story building with no windows.
 In 2004 the land was administratively part of Fort Myer.

-In 2004, Erskine Hall and the flagpoles were named as part of Army Map Service Historic District by Maryland Historical Trust and determined to be eligible for listing in the National Register of Historic Places.
+In 2004, Erskine Hall and the flagpoles were named as part of the Army Map Service Historic District by Maryland Historical Trust and determined to be eligible for listing in the National Register of Historic Places.